degrootsam/Imladris-Archives/content/my-ai-agent.md

 }
 ```

-1. First the initialize ollama with default settings.
+1. First initialize Ollama with `ollama_rs::default()` settings.
-2. Allow the AI agent to store chat history in a Vector
+2. Allow the AI agent to store chat history in a Vector.
 3. Define the tools that the AI agent can use.
-4. Starts a simple chat loop
+4. Starts a simple chat loop.

 ### Tools